 Can you see that I did this for Nelson’s Victory and also for the second Northern Lights quilt?

 Much easier to stitch!

-If you would like to learn how to work out the best spacing and placement of grid lines like this for a block of any size, a technique pack on Grid Quilting is available in my online Shop.
+If you would like to learn how to work out the best spacing and placement of grid lines like this for any block of any size, a technique pack on Grid Quilting is available in my online Shop.
 It includes ten different A3 size blocks to print out and practice on.